deslea/Desleas_Media_NFO_Fixer/README.md

-# Deslea's NFO TWeaker Tools
+# Deslea's NFO Tweaker Tools

 A collection of Python tools to tweak the details shown in a media server interface, by tweaking NFO metadata, without editing underlying media files.